 Of course, there are also ethical issues.
 How can we justify wasting food when so many around the world are starving or don't have enough good, healthy food to eat?

-The zero waste movement sprung from several different environmental movements.
-Of course, waste has been an issue for a long time, and those with an interest in permaculture, sustainability and green living have long espoused the ideas within this movement.
-But the term' zero waste' first began to be used more widely around the turn of the Millennium, gaining publicity between around 1998 and 2002, when some authorities used the term to describe their municipal waste management practices.
+But the term' zero waste' began to be used more widely around the turn of the Millennium, gaining publicity between 1998 and 2002, when some authorities used the term to describe their municipal waste management practices.

 It was not until 2009, however, that the term was applied at a household level.
-Bea Johnson, a French American woman living in California began to share her journey through her popular blog – 'Zero Waste Home'.
+Bea Johnson, a French American woman living in California, began to share her journey through her popular blog – 'Zero Waste Home.'
 And after it was featured in the New York Times, the mainstream was introduced to the concept of achieving a zero-waste goal and waste-free living.

 In 2013, Bea Johnson published a 'bible' for those trying to live a zero-waste lifestyle.
 By sharing her zero-waste journey, Bea is known as a lead zero-waste influencer who has inspired many others.
-In the zero waste 'bible’, she provided a methodology to follow and inspired many in the rapidly growing movement.
+In the zero waste 'bible,' she provided a methodology to follow and inspired many in the rapidly growing movement.

-Bea came up with the 5 'R's of sustainability – refuse, reduce, reuse, recycle and rot (compost).
+Bea came up with the 5 'R's of sustainability – refuse, reduce, reuse, recycle, and rot (compost).
 Since then, many have reused or adapted and built on her ideas within this movement, with a number of zero-waste system variants in place.
 However, they all share a common theme that seeks to minimize waste.

 Many have taken these ideas and run with them, and several very influential figures have emerged within the zero waste movement.
-Lauren Singer, for example, has influential social media channels and spreads the ideas of the movement to Millennials.
+Lauren Singer, for example, has influential social media channels and spreads the movement's ideas to Millennials.

 Marie Delapierre opened the first unpackaged store in Germany.
 This was the first packaging-free concept in our modern era and has led the way for many subsequent zero-waste-based business opportunities.
-Many others have also led the way by spreading knowledge, starting zero waste stores or upcycling stores, or by launching zero waste non-profit organizations.
+Many others have also led the way by spreading knowledge, starting zero-waste stores or upcycling clothes, or launching zero-waste non-profit organizations.

-Plastic pollution campaigns such as those from Plastic Oceans International, the WWF, Greenpeace, Sky Ocean Rescue, to name but a few, have made the public far more aware of these issues.
-And discovering more about plastic pollution has led people to the zero waste movement.
+Plastic pollution campaigns such as those from Plastic Oceans International, the WWF, Greenpeace, and Sky Ocean Rescue, to name but a few, have made the public far more aware of these issues.
+And discovering more about plastic pollution facts and ills has led people to the zero waste movement.

 While awareness is growing, there is still a long way for the zero waste movement to go.
-There is an increasing number of people who are making the right choices and implementing zero waste.
+An increasing number of people are making the right choices by carefully managing purchases and implementing zero waste.
 Coupled with a growing zero-waste community sharing ideas and increasing awareness, change is indeed afoot.

 We should all remember to reduce waste at home.
 Start by making the right purchasing decisions and through the other methods described earlier in this article.

 Zero waste will eliminate some problems from the consumer end, but it doesn't stop there.
-Big business and stores also have to play their part.
-They should do this by switching over to more sustainable products and packaging, and bringing in circular economy models.
+Big businesses and stores also have to play their part.
+They should do this by switching over to more sustainable zero-waste products and eco-friendly packaging and bringing in circular economy models.

-But even when items are bought package-free, these items were often packaged for their journeys to the store – and not always using the more eco-friendly of materials.
-It is vital to look at the whole lifecycle of a product – not just how it comes wrapped – when making choices to take you closer to a zero waste lifestyle.
+But even when items are bought package-free, these items were often packaged for their journeys to the store – and not always using the more eco-friendly materials.
+It is vital to look at the whole lifecycle of a product – not just how it comes wrapped – when making choices to take you closer to a zero-waste lifestyle.